The Chocolate Buttercream Frosting You Didn’t Know You Needed

 Instructions

-• Start by adding the room temperature butter to a stand mixer, fitted with the paddle attachment.
-Whip the butter on a medium speed for about 1-2 minutes, scraping the sides of the bowl at least once during this time.
+1. Whip the Butter: Start by adding the room temperature butter to a stand mixer, fitted with the paddle attachment.
+Mix the butter on medium-high for 30 seconds-1 minute, scraping the sides of the bowl at least once during this time.

-• Lower mixer speed to the lowest setting, now start adding the powdered sugar in increments.
-Adding a tablespoon of heavy cream or milk between each.
+4. Powdered Sugar: Lower mixer speed to the lowest setting, and start adding the powdered sugar in 1-2 cup increments.
+Add a tablespoon of heavy cream or milk between each.

-• Remember to scrape the sides and bottom of the mixing bowl to make sure all of the ingredients are incorporated!
+6. Reminder: Scrape the sides and bottom of the mixing bowl to make sure all of ingredients are incorporated and to avoid any clumps of butter or powdered sugar.

-• When finished adding all powered sugar and heavy cream, finish by adding the unsweetened cocoa powder.
+7. Cocoa Powder: After all ingredients are combined, finish by adding the unsweetened cocoa powder.

 Notes